 - linked to the deposit of an item as security of a debt; and

 - linked to loans granted to a limited group of the public.

 How is the EU looking out for consumers who want to take out credit?

 Thanks to the Directive, you will be protected by a ‘safety net’ of rights wherever you are in the EU.
-Five of the key rights provided by the CCD are:
+Three of the key rights provided by the CCD are: